 Finally, after pointing out that the debtor did not pursue the issue of equitable tolling on appeal, the Court explained that “our holding today does nothing to undermine the doctrine of equitable tolling for civil suits alleging an FDCPA violation” and that “our opinion should not be read to foreclose the possibility that equitable tolling might apply to FDCPA violations that involve fraudulent, misleading, or self-concealing conduct.”

 Although not addressed in the Court’s opinion in Rotkiske, the Third Circuit previously has explained that “even in situations in which equitable tolling initially applies, a party must file suit within a reasonable period of time after realizing that such a suit has become necessary.”
 Walker v.
 Frank, 56 Fed.
 Appx.
 577, 582 (3d Cir.
 2003).
 It is possible, then, that the debtor in Rotkiske chose not to invoke the equitable tolling doctrine on appeal because he would have had difficulty arguing that his nine month delay in filing his lawsuit after he discovered the alleged FDCPA violation was “a reasonable period of time.”

 In sum, debtors who wish to pursue FDCPA claims in the Third Circuit must do so within one year of the date the alleged violation occurred, or within a reasonable period of time after discovering the violation.

-Note: On February 25, 2019, the United States Supreme Court granted the debtor’s petition for a writ of certiorari.
+Note: On December 10, 2019, the United States Supreme Court affirmed the Third Circuit.